Natchez people: Natchez revolt in 1729 and aftermath

 The Chickasaw tried to remain neutral, but when groups of Natchez began seeking refuge in 1730, the Chickasaw allied with the refugees against the French.
-By 1731 the Chickasaw had accepted many refugees.
-When in 1731 the French demanded the surrender of Natchez living among them, the Chickasaw refused.
+By 1731, the Chickasaw had accepted many refugees.
+When, in 1731, the French demanded the surrender of Natchez living among them, the Chickasaw refused.
 French-Chickasaw relations rapidly deteriorated, resulting in the Chickasaw Wars.
 Some of the Natchez warriors who had found refuge among the Chickasaw joined them in fighting the French.
 The Natchez Wars and the Chickasaw Wars were also related to French attempts to gain free passage along the Mississippi River.
 During the 1736 campaign against the Chickasaw, the French demanded again that the Natchez among them be turned over.
 The Chickasaw, compromising, turned over several Natchez, along with some French prisoners of war.

 During the 1730s and 1740s, as the French–Natchez conflict developed into a French–Chickasaw war, the Choctaw fell into internal discord.
 The rift between pro-French and pro-English factions within the Choctaw nation reached the point of violence and civil war.

-Louisiana's Africans, both slave and free blacks, were also affected by the Indian wars.
-The Natchez had encouraged African slaves to join them in rebellion.
+Louisiana's Africans, both enslaved and free blacks, were also affected by the Indian wars.
+The Natchez had encouraged enslaved Africans to join them in rebellion.
 Most did not, but some did.
-In January 1730 a group of African slaves fought off a Choctaw attack, giving the Natchez time to regroup in their forts.
+In January 1730, a group of enslaved Africans fought off a Choctaw attack, giving the Natchez time to regroup in their forts.
 In June 1731, a group of enslaved Bambara, inspired by the Natchez revolt, attempted to organize a slave uprising, but French authorities disputed the Samba rebellion before they could act.
-More slaves fought for the French, however, as did some free people of color (gens de couleur libres).
+More enslaved people fought for the French, however, as did some free people of color (gens de couleur libres).

 Because of the contributions of the free men of color during the Natchez War, the French allowed them to join Louisiana's militias.
-This gave them important connections into the colonial society, contributing to their achieving an independent social status between the French colonists and slaves.
+This gave them important connections within colonial society, contributing to their achieving an independent social status between the French colonists and the enslaved people.
 In the 19th century, the free people of color established a relatively large class, especially in New Orleans.
-Many worked as highly skilled artisans; others became educated; they established businesses and acquired property.
-Of French and African ancestry, the base of most Louisiana Creoles of color, they chiefly spoke French and practiced Catholicism, while sometimes retaining ties to voodou and African practices.
+Many worked as highly skilled artisans; others became educated, and they established businesses and acquired property.
+Of French and African ancestry, the base of most Louisiana Creoles of color, they chiefly spoke French.
+They practiced Catholicism, while sometimes retaining ties to voodoo and African practices.